 Check Your Water Heater

 The last thing you want to deal with in the middle of winter is a broken water heater!
-A standard water heater usually needs to be replaced every 12 years.
+A standard water heater usually needs to be replaced every 10 to 12 years.
 Upgrading to a new water heater is often considered to be a significant investment, but it is better than dealing with a failed unit during the cold months.
-Upgrading your water heater will also help you avoid the chances of having a water heater burst and flood a basement, laundry room or garage when the temperature outside is well below freezing.
+Upgrading will also help you avoid the chances of having a water heater burst and flood a basement, a laundry room, or a garage when the temperature outside is well below freezing.

 Check Your Sump Pump